 A DKIM-authenticated account gets the coveted ‘PASS’ from Gmail

 If you think you can run a proper email marketing campaign without owning a domain, let me burst that bubble right now.
-Proceed to a service like GoDaddy and get your domain name today.
+Proceed to a service like GoDaddy1 and get your domain name today.
 Of course – choose the name wisely.

 Be sure to send yourself a test email after authenticating, and check that everything went smoothly.
 Open the message information and look for ‘PASS’ under DKIM.